ibm-cloud-docs/solution-tutorials/satellite-tour.hidden.md

    oc new-app python~https://github.com/IBM/satellite-link-example.git --name link-example
    ```
    {: pre}

+   If you see `Pull image still failed due to error: while pulling` error, follow the steps for [Storing images in the worker node empty directory](https://{DomainName}/docs/openshift?topic=openshift-registry#emptydir_internal_registry) to resolve the error.
+   {: tip}

 1. Wait for the first build of the application to complete by monitoring the logs:
    ```sh